S3 method for tam.mml

 See also

-See also the eRm::residuals (eRm) or residuals (mirt) functions.
+See also the eRm::residuals (eRm) function or the mirt:residuals-method in the mirt package.

 See also predict.tam.mml.